Mariners Sunday mailbag: How does Kyle Seager’s hot streak impact his chances of being traded?

 As for Seager, he is hitting the fastball.
 Servais compared the situations and noted that a now healthy and more flexible Seager is on fastballs and just not missing them.

 Before Saturday’s game where Seager and Crawford both made costly fielding errors, the Mariners’ infield had committed the fewest errors of any American League teams since July 1 (12).
-They had gone 13 consecutive games an infield without committing an error.
+They had gone 13 consecutive games as an infield without committing an error.

 Pushing the advanced defensive metrics for a small sample size isn’t useful, but I think we’d all agree that the infield of Seager at third, Crawford at shortstop, Nola at first base and Dee Gordon at second is vastly more watchable than what we saw this season.